jstonge/scrolly-lemurs/README.md

 ## V2

 Ok, I have to be clear, some things weren't working properly with `Tween`.
-I have to double check, but I think that `Tween` mutate the original data, meaning that when we make irreversible data wrangling move there is no way back to our original data.
+I have to double check, but I think that `Tween` mutates the original data, meaning that when we make irreversible data wrangling move there is no way back to our original data.
 So we are going to change strategy for now, following [connorrothschild](https://github.com/connorrothschild/better-data-visualizations-with-svelte) approach to distinguish between the `renderedData` and the `initialData`.
 We will also update the scrolly chart to make it more compelling using, Connor's example of students' grade with respect to number of hour studied.
 I will diff the update file, explaining it in the comments as we go along

 ```diff
 <script>